mjm41/AM_Radio/README.md

 ### Results

-I was only able to hear 2 stations, with 860 kHz coming in clearest.
+I was only able to hear 2 stations, with 860 kHz coming in clearest (see video at the bottom of this page).
 Even still there was quite a bit of background static / noise.
 My LC circuit didn't get me the range of stations I was hoping for.
 Also, being indoor without access to a window for my antenna might also be causing limitaitons.
 I left out a few parts designed to block noise, such as a 2200 pF capacitor between pin 2 of LM386 and ground as well as a ferrite bead between pin 5 and the 250 uF capacitor.

 ### My Understanding of Why This Works